-The Company's trade accounts receivable consist of amounts due from specialty distributors and specialty pharmacies in the U.S. related to sales of ZULRESSO and have standard payment terms that generally require payment within 30 to 60 days from the invoice date.
+The Company's trade accounts receivable consist of amounts due from specialty distributors; specialty pharmacies; and medicallysupervised healthcare settings that have been certified under a Risk Evaluation and Mitigation Strategy, or REMS, program, in the U.S. related to sales of ZULRESSO and have standard payment terms that generally require payment within 30 to 90 days from the invoice date.
 The Company monitors the financial performance and creditworthiness of customers so that it can properly assess and respond to changes in their credit profile.
 The Company reserves against trade accounts receivable for estimated losses that may arise from a customer's inability to pay and any amounts determined to be uncollectible are written off against the reserve when it is probable that the receivable will not be collected.
-Trade accounts receivable are included in prepaid expenses and other current assets on the condensed consolidated balance sheets and the amount was not significant as of September 30, 2019.
+Trade accounts receivable are included in prepaid expenses and other current assets on the condensed consolidated balance sheets.
+As of March 31, 2020, the Company has not provided any allowance for bad debts against the trade accounts receivable and the amount of trade accounts receivable was not significant.